The Origins of Christianity: A Brief History of Christianity and its Relation to Judaism

 How did Jesus Become so Important to the Spread of Christianity?

 The importance of Jesus to the spread of Christianity cannot be understated.

-The primary reason Jesus became so important to the spread of Christianity is because he was seen as a divine figure.
+The primary reason Jesus became so important to the spread of Christianity is that he was seen as a divine figure.
 He was seen as a man who had been born without sin, and who died and rose again on the third day.
 These two events were seen as miracles by those in the 1st century AD, which is why they were willing to follow him.

-The second reason that Jesus became so important to the spread of Christianity was because he was Jewish.
+The second reason that Jesus became so important to the spread of Christianity was that he was Jewish.
 The Jews had long awaited their Messiah, and when they saw that this man fulfilled all their prophecies, they were willing to follow him too.

 How Does Judaism Connect With the Beliefs of Christianity?